 The Compensation Committee is composed solely of members who satisfy the applicable independence requirements of the SEC and the NASDAQ Capital Market.
-The Compensation Committee has adopted a written charter that, among other things, specifies the scope of its rights and responsibilities.

 Corporate Governance and Nominating Committee.
 The Corporate Governance and Nominating Committee is responsible for making recommendations to our board of directors regarding candidates for directorships and the size and composition of our board of directors.
 In addition, the Corporate Governance and Nominating Committee is responsible for overseeing our corporate governance guidelines and reporting and making recommendations to our board of directors concerning governance matters.
 Among other things, the Corporate Governance and Nominating Committee: